-“Khaw pad gai,” Ja, my Thai friend I had met at UNC, said to me.
-I repeated it, hoping my tones were right, but as soon as the words came out of my mouth, the Thai name for chicken fried rice escaped my memory as well.
+I repeated it, hoping my tones were right, but as soon as the words came out of my mouth, the Thai name for Thai fried rice with chicken escaped my memory as well.

 I had walked by a street vendor near my apartment a few times, and a crowd was always sitting in the red metal chairs to prove that this Thai street food vendor was doing something right.
 I decided that this would be the spot where I would order my first Thai dish by speaking Thai, all by myself.